-The anthology that the Paterson Free Public Library presents consists of poets who work and students, wives, husbands and lovers.
+The anthology that the Paterson free Public Library presents consists of poets who work and students, wives, husbands and lovers.
 It reflects the ordinary people of Paterson producing poetry about their city and their private lives.
-Many poems like Beverly Wisp's beautiful "Accordian Lady in New York City have the urban setting while others like adeline Bass' "Carrett Mountain Before Easter" explore parks in urban areas.
+Many poems like Beverly Wisp's beautiful "Accordian Lady in New York City have the urban setting while others like adeline Bass" "Garrett Mountain - Before Easter" explore parks in urban areas Mountain - Before Easter" explore parks in urban areas.
 Most of the poetry is autobiographical in nature.
-In fact thee is a poem called "Autobiograph by Lynda La Rocca dealing the "lonely child."
-Wende White - Kommit's poems tend to stick withlifestyles in the city mixing past and present with "Paterson-the Silk City."
+In fact thee is a poem called "Autobiograph by Lynda La Rocca dealing the "lonely child," Wende White - Kommit's poems tend to stick withlifestyles in the city mixing past and present with "Paterson-the SIIk City."
 There are black poets represented here in the anthology.
-The concept "I'm black and beautiful in prose is show very much in Eddle Klarska's "Black Is Beautiful.
+The concept "I'm black and beautiful in prose is show very much in Eddie Karaka's "Black is Beautiful.
 Blues, soul and gospel music is part of the Negro culture and is reflected here in poetry by Roger Harrison's "Jazz Spectrum and W.P.
-Wilkinson,Ir.'s "The bandsman gives up music.
+Wilkinson,Jr.'s "The bandsman gives up music.
 The anthology on the whole deals with Paterson and her people and their interactions with one another.
 Paterson's poets are speaking out and the public should listen to what they are saying!